-I almost didn’t get to ride in the Games when I tore (Grade 2) my mcl 3 weeks before my competition date.
+I almost didn’t get to ride in the Games when I tore my MCL (Medial collateral ligament) 3 weeks before my competition date.
 Still, I was hoping to be able to ride for my event.
 Then, the physiotherapist told me that I needed to manage my expectations… the typical healing time for such an injury is 4 weeks.
 And I am supposed to have my leg locked at a certain angle to allow the ligaments to heal.
 Meaning no physical activity.
 Because of the injury, my thigh muscles lost their capacity.
 Time was needed to rebuild the muscles.
 I was devastated.

 “But I knew it was possible.”

 I had given up hope on the SEA Games 2 years later as I was recovering from a hip dislocation.
 But I was able to ride for the selections and I made it to the team.
 Having the experience from the previous Games, I knew how physically and mentally demanding training can be.
 So, I took time off from work to focus on wakeboarding.
 I ended up having my best performance ever and as a team, we brought home the Silver again.

 I don’t only ride but I teach others to wakeboard too.
 As a wakeboarding instructor, I am known for my no-nonsense style with an emphasis on progression by establishing the mind-body connection.
 This is what makes me stand out from other Wakeboarding instructors and this is why people come back to me.

 “They start to realise their true potential.”